- Genome Browser

 - About Us

 This page contains links to sequence and annotation downloads for the genome assemblies featured in the UCSC Genome Browser.
 Downloads are also available via our JSON API, MySQL server, or FTP server.
-Data filtering is available in the Table Browser.
+Data filtering is available in the Table Browser or via the command-line utilities.

 The source code for the Genome Browser, Blat, liftOver and other utilities is free for non-profit academic research and personal use.
 For information on commercial licensing, see the Genome Browser license and Blat license requirements.
 The source and executables for several of these products can be downloaded or purchased from our online store.